Madalena Alberto: Career

-Alberto joined the cast of The Vote, a play by James Graham at London's Donmar Warehouse alongside Judi Dench, Mark Gatiss, Catherine Tate.
+Alberto joined the cast of The Vote, a play by James Graham at London's Donmar Warehouse alongside Judi Dench, Mark Gatiss and Catherine Tate.
 The play, directed by Josie Rourke, run from 24 April 2015 to 7 May 2015.
 On 7 May the play was broadcast live on More4 from the Donmar stage.

-Madalena made her solo concert debut in London Don't Cry For Me on 25 July 2015, at St. James Studio, with Alfonso Casado as MD, and with Sophie Evans, Ceilli O’Connor, Simon Bailey, Jade Anouka and Sam Cassidy as guest artists.
+Madalena made her solo concert debut in London, Don't Cry For Me, on 25 July 2015, at St. James Studio, with Alfonso Casado as MD, and with Sophie Evans, Ceilli O’Connor, Simon Bailey, Jade Anouka and Sam Cassidy as guest artists.

-In October 2015 Madalena Alberto joined the cast of Andrew Lloyd Webber's Cats at the London Palladium, performing the role of Grizabella.
+In October 2015, Madalena Alberto joined the cast of Andrew Lloyd Webber's Cats at the London Palladium, performing the role of Grizabella.
 Cats ran at the London Palladium from 23 October 2015 to 2 January 2016.

-Alberto has also taken part in some musical theatre concerts in London, such as the 4th and the 2nd Tim Williams Awards at the Cochrane Theatre (2009 and 2011); the Whatsonstage Awards Concert (2011), the Giggin For Good concert at the Actors Church in Convent Garden (2011), the Mercury Musical Developments 20th Anniversary Gala Concert at West End's Novello Theatre (2012), Scott Alan's concert at the St James Theatre (3 May 2015) and a benefit concert of Elegies for Angels, Punks and Raging Queens at The Criterion Theatre (31 May 2015).
-In 2015 she also performed in West End Bares Concert (20 Sept.), in Scott Alan's concert at The Hippodrome (12 Sep.), in 'An Evening with Tim Rice and Friends' at the Sage Gateshead Theatre (8 Oct.2015), and in 'Broadway by the Bay' at the Cardiff Millennium Center (23-25 Oct); and performed as guest star in Ceilli O'Connor and Stewart Matthew Price solo concerts in London.

 Alberto performed alongside Ricardo Afonso and Sofia Escobar at the Golden Globe Awards in Portugal on 29 May 2011.

-Alberto made her Spanish debut in Barcelona on 3 December 2012, performing in an intimate concert at La Cova del Drac with Nina and Daniel Angles as special guests.
+Alberto made her Spanish debut in Barcelona on 3 December 2012, performing in an intimate concert at La Cova del Drac with Nina and Daniel Anglès as special guests.
 She came back to Barcelona in 2015, performing at L'Auditori (Sala Alicia Larrocha) on 24 March with Joan Tena, Lucy Lummis and Anna Mateo as special guests.

 She performed in the gala concert 'O Melhor dos Musicais no Coliseu' at the Coliseu dos Recreios in Lisbon, alongside Robyn North, John Owen-Jones and Henrique Feist on 22 February 2013 under the musical direction of Nuno Feist.
 This concert took place again on 20 November 2014 with Sofia Escobar replacing Robyn North.